Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization: More Experimental Results on CSAM

 \section{More Experimental Results on CSAM}

 In this section, we include several networks like ResNets \citep{he2016deep}, Wide ResNets \citep{zagoruyko2016wide}, and PyramidNets \citep{han2017deep} to classify CIFAR-10/100.
 Furthermore, the classical ResNet-18 for ImageNet-1K is further adapted to classify Tiny-ImageNet.
 The initial learning rate and the weight decay coefficient are swept over \{0.01, 0.05, 0.1\} and \{1.0e-4, 5.0e-4, 1.0e-3\}, respectively.
 By default, we use a mini-batch size of 128.
 The optimizer is SGD with momentum 0.9, and the learning rate is scheduled in a cosine decay \citep{loshchilov2016sgdr}.
-Note that all experiments are run on a GPU cluster with 2 cards, and it requires approximately 1500 GPU hours in total.
+Note that all experiments are run on a GPU cluster with 2 cards, and it require approximately 1500 GPU hours in total.
 As shown from Table \ref{tab: test accuracy} to Table \ref{tab: auroc before calibration}, CSAM consistently performs better than SAM, and it surpasses other baselines as well.
-And below we present how the additional hyperparameter $\gamma$ of CSAM affects the final generalization and calibration.
-The base network is ResNet-56 trained on CIFAR-10 and the perturbation radius $\rho$ is 0.05.
-We sweep $\gamma$ over $\{0, 0.5, 1.0, 1.5, 2.0, 2.5, 3.0\}$ and when $\gamma=0$, CSAM degenerates to the standard SAM.
-As shown in Figure \ref{fig: gamma trend}, we can observe that when $\gamma=0.5$, CSAM improves both the generalization and calibration.
-And the lowest value of ECE is attained when $\gamma=1$, but the test accuracy slightly decreases.
-In contrast, increasing $\gamma$ up to 2 significantly deteriorates the performance.
-Therefore, a relatively smaller value of $\gamma$ is preferred.
+The code to reproduce these results is available at \url{https://drive.google.com/drive/folders/1O6up8Q7sdqekErGPmetIuMfEhsPZo-Hc?usp=sharing}.
+While other variants of SAM potentially altered the loss landscape, their effects on calibration are supposed to be similar to SAM.
+This could be seen from Tables \ref{tab: sam variants on cifar10} and \ref{tab: sam variants on cifar100}, which summarize the results on CIFAR-10/100.
+Both SAM variants, including ASAM \citep{kwon2021asam} and VASSO \citep{li2023enhancing}, can reduce the calibration error, though ASAM generalizes much worse than SAM.